section-engineering-education/engineering-education/content/articles/using-realm-database-as-an-alternative-to-sqlite-and-coredata-in-android/index.md

 Here are some screenshots on how the app should look like:

 ![All Notes](/engineering-education/using-realm-database-as-an-alternative-to-sqlite-and-coredata-in-android/allnotes.png)

 ![Add Note](/engineering-education/using-realm-database-as-an-alternative-to-sqlite-and-coredata-in-android/addnote.png)

 ![Update Note](/engineering-education/using-realm-database-as-an-alternative-to-sqlite-and-coredata-in-android/updatenote.jpg)

-Check out the entire project on [GitHub](https://github.com/JoelKanyi/RealmDatabaseDemo).
+Check out the entire project on [this GitHub repository](https://github.com/JoelKanyi/RealmDatabaseDemo).

 ### Conclusion
 Realm is a good alternative to the traditional SQLite database.
 Keep exploring, try and harness the full capabilities of Realm such as RealmSync.
 Realm Database synchronizes data with MongoDB Realm across the network in a background thread when Realm Sync is enabled.
-It pushes local data updates to MongoDB Realm and pulls remote changes down.
+It pushes local data updates to MongoDB Realm and pulls remote changes.

 ### References:
 - [Realm.io](https://realm.io/)
 - [MongoDB Realm for Mobile Developers](https://docs.mongodb.com/realm/get-started/introduction-mobile/)
 - [MongoDB Realm Android SDK](https://docs.mongodb.com/realm/sdk/android/)

+Happy Coding!

+---
+Peer Review Contributions by: [Eric Gacoki](/engineering-education/authors/eric-gacoki/)